1099 Income Versus W-2 Income Mortgage Lending Guidelines

 For example, here are case scenarios:

-- if they can provide 30 days paycheck stubs and verification of employment
+- You need to provide 30 days paycheck stubs and verification of employment of your new employer

-- With a new W-2 job, they WILL qualify for a mortgage
+- So, if you were a 1099 wage earner but recently got a new W-2 job, WILL you qualify for a mortgage

 Any periods of unemployment of six months or shorter, only a 30-day paycheck stub will be required prior to underwriter issuing a clear to close.